emilychenyh/Machine_Learning/README.md

 # Machine_Learning
-Collection of Machine Learning Projects and work
+Collection of work on machine learning and projects related to the area.